Learning and Teaching (Higher Education) PG Cert

 An ARU distance learning course gives you the skills you need to further your own career, developing your academic and research skills, broadening your knowledge of industry specific practices, and enhancing the key soft skills that are sought after by employers.

-THE Learning and Teaching (Higher Education) PG Cert qualification is for those currently teaching in a Higher Education Institute or teaching HE within an FE setting.
+This higher education teaching qualification is for those currently teaching in a Higher Education Institute or teaching HE within an FE setting.

 If you are looking for more information about these or other job profiles and potential salary earnings see Prospects.ac.uk.
 It’s important to note that salaries can vary widely depending on the job role, employer, industry sector and location.